don-hue/don-hue/README.md

 Some Short Intro:

-- :sparkler: I love to smooth Websites and Food :pretzel:
+- :sparkler: I love to make smooth Websites and to eat good Food :pretzel:
 - 🎵 Techno all the Way
 - 🔭 I’m currently working on Web Dev Skills
 - 🌱 I’m currently learning NodeJS